 How Stacks Goudkamp can help

 Stacks Goudkamp represented the Perrin Family at the Inquest of into the death of Michaela Perrin, and is assisting them to recover damages to enable the family to raise Michaela’s 3 young children.

-If you know of someone who has suffered an injury or death in medical misadventure, you may be entitled to compensation.
-For more information, please call Stacks Goudkamp on 1800 25 1800 to arrange a free, no-obligation assessment of your claim, or alternatively, make an online enquiry.
+If you know of someone who has suffered an injury or death due to medical negligence you may be entitled to compensation.
+For more information, please call Stacks Goudkamp on 1800 251 800 to arrange a free, no-obligation assessment of your claim, or alternatively, make an online enquiry.